 Before the game begins

-Gather round and prepare to launch yourselves into an imaginary world of surprise and possibility that you and your friends co-create.
+Gather round and prepare to launch yourselves into an imaginary world of surprise and possibility that you and your friends co-create in this fun family board game.
 Make sure you are somewhere you can hear each other well and focus on what others are saying.
-The fun of the game is both the journey and the outcome.
+The fun of collaborative storytelling is both the journey and the outcome.
 Enjoy!

 Ring 1: Moon Card questions and answers